Meet the Team

 Tracy Fawver, MSW, LCSW

-I am Dr. Dara Zafran, a Licensed Clinical Psychologist who has been working across the lifespan for over 17 years.
-I specialize in working with pregnant mothers, children ages birth to twelve, families and senior adults (60+).
+Dr. Dara Zafran, is a Licensed Clinical Psychologist who has been working across the lifespan for over 17 years.
+She specializes in working with pregnant mothers, children ages birth to twelve, families and senior adults (60+).

-Are you pregnant and nervous about what is coming up?
-Parents, do you feel like you are not bonding with your infant?
-Want to break a cycle and do it differently than you were raised?
-Finding it challenging to manage your young child’s behavior?
-Need help with a stressful event your child has been through?
-My areas of expertise are the treatment of attachment and parenting, behavioral support, and childhood trauma.
-I am passionate about supporting children and families through the exciting and exhausting early years of children’s lives.
+Dr. Zafran’s areas of expertise are the treatment of attachment and parenting, behavioral support, and childhood trauma.
+She is passionate about supporting children and families through the exciting and exhausting early years of children’s lives.

-My work with children and families is guided by techniques from Circle of Security Parenting, Trauma Focused Cognitive Behavioral therapy, play therapy, Parent Child Interaction Therapy (PCIT), and Child Parent Psychotherapy (CPP).
-Through a strong therapeutic alliance, I can support you and your family.
+Her work with children and families is guided by techniques from Circle of Security Parenting, Trauma Focused Cognitive Behavioral therapy, play therapy, Parent Child Interaction Therapy (PCIT), and Child Parent Psychotherapy (CPP).
+Through a strong therapeutic alliance, she can support you and your family.

-I am skilled in using a wide range of evidenced based approaches for my work with adults, including Cognitive Behavioral Therapy, Cognitive Processing Therapy (CPT), Seeking Safety Therapy, Mindfulness-Based Stress Reduction (MSBR), Motivational Interviewing and Focused Acceptance and Commitment Therapy (FACT), and Cognitive Behavioral Therapy for Insomnia.
+Dr. Zafran also specializes in adjustment to aging and medical conditions, grief, depression and anxiety, and PTSD.
+She is skilled in using a wide range of evidenced based approaches in her work with adults, including Cognitive Behavioral Therapy, Cognitive Processing Therapy (CPT), Seeking Safety Therapy, Mindfulness-Based Stress Reduction (MSBR), Motivational Interviewing and Focused Acceptance and Commitment Therapy (FACT), and Cognitive Behavioral Therapy for Insomnia.

 Suzanne Diaz, MSW, LCSW